 Triggering the release of two other hormones, aldosterone and vasopressin (also called antidiuretic hormone), which cause the kidneys to increase the retention of sodium and water

 The kidneys normally produce substances that cause arterioles within the kidney to dilate.
 This helps balance the effects of hormones that cause constriction of arterioles.

 Blood pressure varies naturally over a person’s life.
 Infants and children normally have much lower blood pressure than adults.
 For almost everyone living in industrialized countries such as the United States, blood pressure increases with aging.
 Systolic pressure increases until at least age 80, and diastolic pressure increases until age 55 to 60, then levels off or even decreases.
 However, for people living in some developing countries, neither systolic nor diastolic pressure increases with aging, and high blood pressure is practically nonexistent, possibly because sodium intake is low and the physical activity level is higher.

 Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System

-Normally, whenever a change (for example, increased activity or a strong emotion) causes a transient increase in blood pressure, one of the body's compensatory mechanisms is triggered to counteract the change and keep blood pressure at normal levels.
+Activity temporarily affects blood pressure, which is higher when a person is active and lower when a person rests.
+Blood pressure also varies with the time of day: It is highest in the morning and lowest at night during sleep.
+These variations are normal.
+Whenever a change causes a transient increase in blood pressure, one of the body's compensatory mechanisms is triggered to counteract the change and keep blood pressure at normal levels.
 For example, an increase in the amount of blood pumped out by the heart—which tends to increase blood pressure—causes dilation of blood vessels and an increase in the kidneys' excretion of sodium and water—which tend to reduce blood pressure.